1220moritz/reverse-twitter-scraper/README.md

 proxy_list = []

 # single account
-twitter_handle = "elonmusk"
+twitter_handle = ["elonmusk"]
-scraper = TwitterScraper(twitter_handle, chromedriver_path, cookies, timeout, proxy_list)
+scraper = TwitterScraper(twitter_handle, chromedriver_path, cookies, proxy_list)
 tweets = scraper.getTweetsText()

 # multiple accounts
 twitter_handles = ["elonmusk", "POTUS", "latestinspace"]
-scraper = TwitterScraper(twitter_handles, chromedriver_path, cookies, timeout, proxy_list)
+scraper = TwitterScraper(twitter_handles, chromedriver_path, cookies, proxy_list)
-tweets = scraper.getTweetsTextMultiple()
+tweets = scraper.getTweetsText()

 print(tweets)
 ```

 In the above code, we first import the TwitterScraper class from the package.
 Then, we create an object of the TwitterScraper class with the required parameters.
-Finally, we call the getAllTweetsText() method to get the tweets of the specified Twitter account.
+Finally, we call the getTweetsText() method to get the tweets of the specified Twitter account.

 ## Parameters
 The TwitterScraper class takes the following parameters:

 - twitterHandle: The Twitter handle of the account(s) to be scraped.
-For example, if the account URL is https://twitter.com/elonmusk, then the twitterHandle parameter should be set to elonmusk.
+For example, if the account URL is https://twitter.com/elonmusk, then the twitterHandle parameter should be set to ['elonmusk'].

 - chromedriverPath: The path of the Chrome driver executable file.
 This file is required to use the Selenium module.

 - cookies: (Optional) The cookies of a logged-in Twitter account.
 If you have a Twitter account and want to scrape tweets that are not publicly available, you can pass the cookies of your logged-in account.

-- timeout: (Optional) The time (in seconds) to wait for the page to load.
-The default value is 5 seconds.

 - proxyList: (Optional) A list of proxies to use for scraping.
 The list should contain proxy addresses in the format ip:port:user:pw.